CenturyLinkCloud/PublicKB/General/Authentication/lumen-master-account-linking-and-unlinking-accounts.md

 Log in with your Lumen Master Account.

-**Please Note:** If you have not linked an account yet, you will be brought to a screen asking you to login with your Managed Hosting (SavvisStation) credentials.
-You can link your Managed Hosting (SavvisStation) account and then proceed to step 2.
-Otherwise, you can hover over your name at the top right, click "Manage My Account", and proceed to step 3.
+**Please Note:** If you have not linked an account yet, you can skip to step 5 to learn how to link your account.

 **2:** Managing Your Account
 Once you are in Managed Hosting (SavvisStation), go to the top right and hover over your name.
 Click on "My Account".